ARM-software/open-iot-sdk/README.md

 # Overview
 Welcome to Arm's Open-IoT-SDK, where you have access to a wide variety of IoT targeted software applications and components ready to run on Arm based platforms.
-This software framework accelerates intelligent, connected IoT product design by allowing developers to focus on what really matters – innovation and differentiation.
+This software framework accelerates intelligent, connected IoT product design by allowing developers to focus on what really matters - innovation and differentiation.

 The Open-IoT-SDK contains Total-Solutions applications that allow the user to explore and evaluate not only Arm IP, and the [Open-CMSIS-CDI API's](https://github.com/Open-CMSIS-Pack/open-cmsis-cdi-spec), but several other Arm tools as well.
 It is strongly recommended to explore these pages thoroughly as you will find information on the code itself, the different ways to build and execute the applications as well as the different tools that are available to you, such as Arm Virtual Hardware.

-The Open-IoT-SDK located within **GitHub** is a read-only downstream Arm® project mirror of the upstream project located in [GitLab:Open-IoT-SDK](https://gitlab.arm.com/iot/open-iot-sdk/examples).
-Any enhancement requests or bugs identified for this repository will need to be submitted to the upstream [GitLab:Open-IoT-SDK](https://gitlab.arm.com/iot/open-iot-sdk/examples) project.”
+The Open-IoT-SDK located within **GitHub** is a read-only downstream Arm project mirror of the upstream project located in [GitLab:Open-IoT-SDK](https://gitlab.arm.com/iot/open-iot-sdk/examples).
+Any enhancement requests or bugs identified for this repository will need to be submitted to the upstream [GitLab:Open-IoT-SDK](https://gitlab.arm.com/iot/open-iot-sdk/examples) project.

 Below is a list of software topics to explore and utilize: